liamconnor/frb-grav-lensing/README.md

 # frb_grav_lensing
-Tools for forecasting fast radio burst gravitational lensing
+Tools for forecasting fast radio burst gravitational lensing.
+The following notebook will generate the main figures from "Forecasting FRB gravitational lensing" Connor (2022)

 For PBH constraints figure 6, run